AzureCR/notation-ado-task/README.md

 ## Azure Pipeline Example
 > [!NOTE]
-> The example assumes that the default branch is main.
+> The example assumes that the default branch is `main`.
 If it's not, please follow the [guide](https://learn.microsoft.com/azure/devops/repos/git/change-default-branch?view=azure-devops#temporary-mirroring) to update the default branch.

 **Notation sign**: automatically detect the artifact from previous Docker task
 ```yaml